top of page

 Tip #1 - Hire Pros

-There is a huge difference in the quality and expertise of professional musicians.
-Avoid "weekend warriors": amateurs, Uncle Jimmy, or student ensembles.
-Find musicians by asking event planners, venues and simple online searches.
-Here are some questions you may want to ask the musicians before hiring.
+The difference in quality and expertise with professional musicians is huge!
+Steer clear of "weekend warriors": amateurs, Uncle Jimmy, or student ensembles.
+Discover talented musicians by consulting event planners, venues, and simple online searches.
+Here are some questions to ask before making your choice.

 3. Are your musicians members of the American Federation of Musicians, the professional union?